badalyaz/breast-cancer-detection/README.md

 ## Sample test

 - There is a folder named Sample_data, where are 19 sample images.
-    -There is a folder named generated_heatmaps, where are generated and saved heatmaps for 316 images.
+- There is a folder named generated_heatmaps, where are generated and saved heatmaps for 316 images.

 In folder Notebook there are jupyter notebook files containing visualizations and evaluations